rpt09-studyhall/notesWiki/React_with_babel_and_webpack_README.md

 So now we're ready to setup our package.json.
 There's probably more in there than just `scripts`..but this is the config option we're concerned with.
 We're gonna add two scripts, rename them what you like:

   - `build`: something to build our `webpack` bundle once, mainly used for deployment
+  - `buildWatch`: this is an alternative to `devServer` (see next description)..perhaps you want to use another browser refresh server like `live-server --wait=500`, so this would skip browser refresh, but still  watches for file changes
   - `devServer`: this will be our dev server using `webpack-dev-server` that watches for file changes and refreshes our browser after a new compile.

 Makes sense right?
 See below.
 Woop ok now we can start writing app goodness.